ixvu/w4111_wiki/Normalization.md

 #### How can we systematically decompose relations according to the desirable criteria?
 See below: functional dependencies and normal forms

+###
+* Some queries become more expensive.
+* Given instances of the decomposed relations, we may not be able to reconstruct the corresponding instance of the original relation!
+(If “lossy”...)
+* Checking some dependencies may require joining the instances of the decomposed relations.

 # IV.
 Functional Dependency
 1. What is FD?